percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 endpoints, to a level equal to or better than traditional conference (i.e., pre-PERC) deployments.

-### KMF
+### Key Distributor

-The KMF, which may be collocated with an endpoint or exist standalone, is responsible for providing key information to endpoints for both end-to-end and hop-by-hop security and for providing key information to MDDs for the hop-by-hop security.
+The Key Distributor (KD), which may be collocated with an endpoint or exist standalone, is responsible for providing key information to endpoints for both end-to-end and hop-by-hop security and for providing key information to Media Distributors for the hop-by-hop security.

-Interaction between the KMF and the call processing function may be necessary to for proper conference-to-endpoint mappings, which may or may not be satisfied by getting information directly from the endpoints or via some other means.
+Interaction between the Key Distributor and the call processing function may be necessary to for proper conference-to-endpoint mappings, which may or may not be satisfied by getting information directly from the endpoints or via some other means.
 See (#dolist) for a related item in the To Do list.

-The KMF needs to be secured and managed in a way to prevent exploitation by an adversary, as any kind of compromise of the KMF puts the security of the conference at risk.
+The Key Distributor needs to be secured and managed in a way to prevent exploitation by an adversary, as any kind of compromise of the Key Distributor puts the security of the conference at risk.

 # Framework for PERC

-The purpose for this framework is to define a means through which media privacy can be ensured when communicating within a conferencing environment consisting of one or more MDDs that only switch, hence not terminate, media.
+The purpose for this framework is to define a means through which media privacy can be ensured when communicating within a conferencing environment consisting of one or more Media Distributors that only switch, hence not terminate, media.
 It does not otherwise attempt to hide the fact that a conference between endpoints is taking place.